 During the course of the program, a cohort of 4-6 Fellows will participate in two modules.
 The first phase will operate jointly with the Annenberg Undergraduate Fellows Program and will consist of a “boot camp” that introduces skills in statistics, data management, and data analysis.
 The second phase will consist of a mentored research experience that pairs small teams of Fellows with faculty members and other PSTC researchers to gain firsthand experience with the process of doing research.
 This team-based approach emphasizes mentorship and peer learning, and allows Fellows to develop relationships with faculty members that may continue.

 Training Goals Include:

-1. Understand key questions related to population studies, and how a social science approach informs understanding health and well-being.
+1. Understand key questions related to population studies and how a social science approach informs understanding of health and well-being.

 2. Develop skills in data management and data analysis.

 3. Gain fluency in using statistical software to conduct quantitative analysis.